-Nukewatch will hold Nonviolent Direct Action Trainings at the Plowshares Land Trust near Luck, WI April 4th-6th and June 13th-15th.
-Register here for the April Training!
+Nukewatch is holding Nonviolent Direct Action Trainings at the Plowshares Land Trust near Luck, WI April 4th-6th and June 13th-15th.

 Nukewatch is a Wisconsin-based environmental and peace action group, dedicated to the abolition of nuclear power, weapons and continued radioactive waste production.
 Nukewatch brings critical attention to the locations, movements, dangers, and the politics of nuclear weapons and dangerous wastes.
 Staff and volunteers advocate Gandhian nonviolence in education and action, and report on nuclear issues in the Nukewatch Quarterly newsletter.